stitchdata/docs/_integration-schemas/github/team_members.md

   **Note**: In order to replicate this table, you must also set the [`teams`](#teams) table to replicate.

 replication-method: "Key-based Incremental"
+replication-key:
+  name: "since"
+  tooltip: "This is a query parameter used to extract new/updated data from GitHub.
+It will not be included in the table's fields."

+parent-table: "teams"

 api-method:
   name: "List teams"